alnsn/bpfjit/README.rst

 (http://sourceforge.net/projects/mk-configure/) to build bpfjit.

 It is recommended to use pkgsrc and install devel/mk-configure.
-The pkgsrc guide is available here http://www.netbsd.org/docs/pkgsrc/
+The pkgsrc guide is available at http://www.netbsd.org/docs/pkgsrc/.

 The sljit code must be at revision r143 or newer.